i-love-flamingo/flamingo-commerce/docs/1. Introduction/About Flamingo Commerce.md

 ![Logo](./flamingo-ms.png)

-In this example we see two different flamingo projects:
+In this example we see two different Flamingoprojects:

 * one for the core commerce experience - including product search, cart and checkout.
 This project interacts with microservices like productsearch, cartservice, stockservice and a cms service for example.
 * a second one that includes the my account features, that interacts with a order management system for example.

 In this szenario also a single sign on solution such as [keycloak](https://www.aoe.com/techradar/tools/keycloak.html) is suggested.
-Flamingo of course comes with modules supporting the openId Connect flow and OAuth2.0 out of the box.
+Flamingoof course comes with modules supporting the openId Connect flow and OAuth2.0 out of the box.

 ### Flamingo Commerce standalone

-By using the *flamingo-commerce-adapter-standalone* module its also possible to run a flamingo based webshop like this.
+By using the *flamingo-commerce-adapter-standalone* module its also possible to run a Flamingobased webshop like this.

 ![Logo](./flamingo-standalone.png)